TERMS & CONDITIONS - 7 BRIDGES WALK 2022

 Release and Indemnity

-You fully and irrevocably exclude and release Cancer Council and all event sponsors, as well as their directors, officers, employees, volunteers, agents and representatives, from all liability for any loss, damage, cost or expense (whether in negligence, contract, under statute or otherwise) suffered by you as a consequence of:
+You fully and irrevocably exclude and release Cancer Council and all event sponsors, as well as their directors, officers, employees, volunteers, agents and representatives, from all liability for any harm, loss, damage, cost or expense (whether in tort, including negligence, in contract, under statute or otherwise) suffered by you as a consequence of:

-- in connection with or in respect of any breach of these terms; and
+- in connection with or in respect of any breach of these Terms and Conditions; and

 - in connection with the publication or distribution of any material or information you supply to us.

-If any claim, including in relation to personal injury, property damage or wrongful death arising from my participation in the event is commenced, you agree to indemnify and hold harmless Cancer Council and all the event sponsors, as well as their directors, officers, employees, volunteers, agents and representatives, from any and all loss, damage, cost or expense in connection with such claim.
+If any claim, including in relation to personal injury, property damage or wrongful death arising from your participation in the Event is commenced, you agree to indemnify and hold harmless Cancer Council and all the event sponsors, as well as their directors, officers, employees, volunteers, agents and representatives, from any and all loss, damage, cost or expense in connection with such claim.

 Public venue and persons giving directions

-The Event is a public event held on premises or property made available for community events.
-As such, the agreement to participate means that you also agree to be bound by the rules and regulations that may apply to the premises or property where the Event is to be held.
+Where you participate in the Event on premises or property made available for the general public and community events, you agree to comply with all rules and regulations that may apply to that jurisdiction, premises or property.
 You also agree to follow the directions of anyone authorised to give directions whilst you are on the said premises or property.

-You will show respect for other participants in the event, and your conduct will at all times be considerate of others.
-You agree to abide by the venue rules concerning activities, coarse language, privacy, and noise.
+You will show respect for other participants in the Event, and your conduct will at all times be considerate of others.
+You agree to abide by the venue rules concerning activities, alcohol, coarse language, privacy, and noise.
 You acknowledge and agree that the Event is a non-smoking event.

 You acknowledge that the Event is an event that may involve minors.
 You warrant that you are not a person recorded on the Australian National Child Offender Register.